Author talk "Steps to Survival" by Denise Sweeney

 Festival of Dangerous Ideas SATELLITE

-No need to travel to Sydney, the Festival of Dangerous Ideas is coming to you!
+Can't make it to Sydney?
+Then the Festival of Dangerous Ideas is coming to you!

 Sydney Opera House is once again live streaming two 2016 festival highlights, bringing some of the world’s leading thinkers to where you are to discuss and debate the important ideas of our time.